garretdepass/deadlands-dice-roller/README.md

 ## Design Decisions & Tradeoffs

+   **Web-only**

+   The players in my group all play remotely on computers over discord, so I opted for a large-screen-only design for the first iteration.
+In the future, I may explore design solutions that support mobile views.
+It could be useful to have the roller on a second smaller screen to enable the player to primarily focus on the video call.
+For the MVP, the use case didn't justify the effort.

    **Netlify + MongoDB Atlas**

    The primary focus of this project was to build react code that functioned within a working tech stack.
 Consequently, I biased for more pre-configured technology to support my efforts.
 Using Netlify and MongoDB Atlas in a starter project allowed me to get to working on core app functionality much faster than I would have been able to if I'd opted for putting together my own server and using a self-hosted instance of MongoDB.